 Before an opera begins, thespian players select a loadout, called a lead role.
 The starting gear of thespians is packaged with their lead role and determines which early approaches they take, either solo or as a team.
 All gear provides some distinct benefit, with the only downside manifesting in the form of the opportunity cost of not using other equipment.
 Selecting ideal gear and enhancing it with augments is how players modify their thespian's capabilities, from raw stats and behaviors to active abilities and charged effects.
 All gear and augments, even those that the player initially brandishes, are replaceable.

 When thespians arrive on a stage, a prologue begins where players scout their surrounding area for a suitable starting location for their regency.
 Thespians take stock of a level's design and clear the way for their allies in an initial performance that concludes by alerting hostile regencies to the presence of the player.
-Their supporting cast makes landfall and begins operating as an RTS player would - harvesting resources, constructing bases, training armies, and ascending up their techtree.
+Their supporting cast makes landfall and begins their operations - harvesting resources, constructing bases, training armies, and ascending up their techtree.
 In this vital early stage, thespians assist their regency in riposting initial assaults from hostiles, removing upstarts from expansion locations, and scouting for their next performance.
-Enemies slain by thespians grant trophies that are exchanged for crowns, the universal unit of currency that is used with vendors.
+Enemies slain by thespians grant trophies that are exchanged for crowns, the universal unit of currency that is used by vendors.

 Thespians purchase gear and augments from item vendors and earn them from successful performances.
-Rewards for completing performances are telegraphed upon a performance's discovery, which informs them of what victory will entail before players begin performing.
+Rewards for completing performances are telegraphed upon a their discovery, which informs thespians of what victory will entail before they begin performing.
 Augments are automatically extracted from weapons that are sold to vendors, and are slotted into newly-acquired gear at the player's leisure.
 These aspects work together to provide players with as much freedom as possible to stay the course of their initial gear archetype or shift easily into another style entirely.

 More enemies are slain in grandiose performances as thespians expand their arsenal of weapons and armor.
-Some stages allow thespians to summon more hostile regencies to plunge the opera into a free-for-all, while others provide opportunities to summon reinforcements and stack the deck in their favor.
+Some stages allow thespians to draw the attention of more hostile regencies to plunge the opera into a free-for-all, while others provide opportunities to bring forth reinforcements and stack the deck in their favor.
 A stage comes to its conclusion when thespians exhaust their auditions - extra lives in Dreamhold - or when they successfully defeat all villains in a given stage.
-When players are victorious and are satisfied with the state of their current stage, they move on to the next stage in an opera.
+When players are victorious and are satisfied with the state of their current platform, they move on to the next stage in an opera.